Fried Shrimp Tacos With Chipotle Mayo

 • Slaw – A little bit of chopped green cabbage, shredded carrots, lime juice, and salt adds a bright, acidic crunch perfect for these tacos.

-A plate of fried shrimp tacos.
+A plate of fried shrimp tacos, slaw, and chipotle mayo on corn tortillas.

-How To Make Shrimp Tacos
+How To Make Fried Shrimp Tacos

-3. Get ready to coat the shrimp – Combine flour and seasonings in one bowl, and a well beaten egg in another.
+2. Get ready to coat the shrimp – Combine flour and seasonings in one bowl, and a well beaten egg in another.
 Then defrost your shrimp and pat them dry.
 And start heating a quarter-inch of vegetable oil in a deep frying pan (we find cast iron works best for this) over medium high heat.

-4. Fry the shrimp – Coat the shrimp in the egg, then in the flour.
+3. Fry the shrimp – Coat the shrimp in the egg, then in the flour.
 Fry in batches to avoid over-crowding the pan until golden brown and crispy, about 4 to 5 minutes.
 The shrimp should be turned once or twice during this time to ensure even frying.
 Drain the fried shrimp on a cooling rack.
 Put some paper towels under the cooling rack for easier cleanup.

-5. Serve – We recommend building your shrimp tacos with a bed of slaw, a couple shrimp, as much chipotle mayo as you want, and a squeeze of fresh lime juice.
+4. Serve – We recommend building your shrimp tacos with a bed of slaw, a couple shrimp, as much chipotle mayo as you want, and a squeeze of fresh lime juice.
 The extra hit of acid at the end really brightens the flavors in these tacos.

 Expert Tips